MalefactorIX/Damage-Processing-System/Spectra/Welcome-Intro.md

 During combat, members of the same team/group are not permitted to intentionally engage each other.
 Those who do not have permission to set home in the properly marked spawn locations are not permitted to fight for that side.

 ### -=Major Guidelines=-
 Harboring individuals who have committed offenses against these guidelines is also grounds to receive the same punishment: You being banned, without appeal, indefinitely.
 In addition, you will be reported for violating the SecondLife TOS where it may apply.
+These offenses will effectively end your service to us as well as any relationship you had with our organization.

 1. Intentionally doxxing anyone in any form is prohibited.
 Doxxing will be treated as the attempted release of real-world information, successful or not.
 The amount of data, where, or whom is irrelevant.
 It's a type of behavior that will not be tolerated.
 2. Stealing and/or distributing another group's assets either through perm error or via malicious means (ie. Copybotting) is not tolerated.
 To a lesser extent, distributing stolen assets is strongly considered in nearly all cases to fall under this rule as well though at the time of writing it's nuanced.